sonafouo/Being-a-Woman-of-Faith/animations_documentation.md

 # Page Animation Effects in the Project

-This document outlines the various page animation effects implemented in the project, primarily within the `app/page.tsx` file.
+This document outlines the various page animation effects implemented in the project, primarily within the `app/page.tsx` and `app/layout.tsx` files.
 These animations enhance the user experience by adding smooth and engaging transitions.

 ## Libraries Used